-Although John has spent 29 years in school, from elementary school through three graduate degrees.
+Dr. John Shufeldt, MD, JD, MBA, FACEP, spent 29 years as a student, from elementary school through three graduate degrees.
 But although he went on to enjoy unusual success in all of his professional endeavors, his life as a young student was rarely easy.
 His middle school and high school years were marked with barely passing grades, and many seasons warming benches in sports.
 With a heavy measure of perseverance, determination, and many of the leadership qualities discussed in this book, he pressed on to improve his academics in college as a pre-med student, becoming a doctor and eventually a highly successful business entrepreneur, pilot, and attorney.
-Because of his challenging academic journey, he writes about the many pitfalls he could have avoided many pitfalls along the way with a little guidance.
+Because of his challenging academic journey, he writes about the many pitfalls he could have avoided along the way, with a little guidance.
 Today John’s business career is active, but behind it is an underlying passion to help students and professionals through mentoring, speaking, writing, teaching, and consulting.

 John’s goal in writing Ingredients of Young Outliers was to serve as a surrogate mentor in this teen and young adults non-fiction, incorporating his most valuable lessons through his amusing misadventures, while also sharing the less highlighted stories of notable individuals who faced challenges on their way to success.
 Teens and young adults who read this book will not only learn what many business leaders, authors and speakers are most often afraid to tell them about their failures, but most importantly, how to press on to true lasting success, passion, and enjoyment in their endeavors.
 Don’t miss the opportunity Dr. Shufeldt did while he was a student, to learn the wisdom of history’s greatest mentors!

-Ingredients of Young Outliers is preceded by Ingredients of Outliers: A Recipe for Personal Achievement, published in June 2013.
+Ingredients of Young Outliers is preceded by the professional development book, Ingredients of Outliers: A Recipe for Personal Achievement, published in June 2013.
 The Outlier Series will include at least 12 other books highlighting various career fields.

-For updates on future books in the Outliers Series or to contact John, visit www.ingredientsofoutliers.com
+For updates on future books in the Outlier Series or to contact Dr. Shufeldt, visit www.ingredientsofoutliers.com